-Renewal requests may be processed using the same process used for initial certificate issuance, except that identity shall be re-validated following the same procedures as the initial registration if 825 days has elapsed since the previous validation.
+Renewal requests may be processed using the same process used for initial certificate issuance, except that since certificate subject details do not change, TrustFactory CAs will reuse previously validated subject and identity information.
+However all information will be re-validated following the same procedures as the initial registration if 825 days has elapsed since the previous validation.